Network > Virtual Wires

 Select two Ethernet interfaces from the displayed list for the virtual wire configuration.
 Interfaces are listed here only if they have the virtual wire interface type and have not been assigned to another virtual wire.

-Select this option if you want to be able to apply security rules to multicast traffic.
+Select if you want to be able to apply security rules to multicast traffic.
 If this setting is not enabled, multicast traffic is forwarded across the virtual wire.

 Link State Pass Through

-Select this option if you want to bring down the other port in a virtual wire when a down link state is detected.
+Select if you want to bring down the other interface in a virtual wire pair when a down link state is detected.
 If you do not select or you disable this option, link status is not propagated across the virtual wire.